Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Acknowledgements

 \section{Acknowledgements}

 MA, NK, CV, JC, AG and HSB gratefully acknowledge the European Research Council (ERC) for its full support of this work through the PERSISMO grant (No. 865411).
 MYT acknowledges support from the Agence National de la Recherche (ANR) IDEAS contract ANR-19-CE31-0004-01.
 PR acknowledges support from the GPX program,funded by the Agence National de la Recherche (ANR), CGG, TOTAL, and Schlumberger for his PhD fellowship and the European Research Council (ERC) Starting Grant 101040600 (HYQUAKE).
 NK acknowledges funding from Horizon Europe (ChEESE-2P project, grant agreement No. 101093038) for partial support in working on this manuscript.
 This paper has benefited from kind discussions and feedbacks from Satoshi Ide, Hideo Aochi, Romain Jolivet and Raul Madariaga.
+The authors also acknowledge the feedback from the editor R. Abercrombie, the associate editor A-A. Gabriel, Prof. Y. Huang and an anonymous reviewer.
 The numerical simulations presented in this study were performed on the MADARIAGA cluster, also supported by the ERC PERSISMO grant.
 We also used LLM models like GPT-4 and Claude to debug and optimize our codes.